 Are we in for a hot, dry summer?
 Are there shrubs or trees growing close to the walls of your property?
 Or have there been mine workings in your area some time in the past?
 All of these may have the potential for causing one of the biggest fears and headaches for any property owner – subsidence.
+At GSI Insurance, we have published our own detailed guide to subsidence insurance in a bid to promote a broader understanding of the problem, consider ways of tackling it and, not least of all, to help our customers secure the subsidence cover they may need.

 Unsurprisingly, perhaps the Royal Horticultural Society insists that trees are not always to blame and quite properly points out that there are a number of factors contributing the risk of subsidence.